a3eeth/reference-guide/markdownguide.md

 ## reference style links

 [Hurricane][1] Erika was the strongest and longest-lasting tropical cyclone in the 1997 Atlantic [hurricane][1] season.
 Both these links point at the same source.
+Leave a line break between the paragraph and the link source.

 [1]:https://goo.gl/YEEHP0